-It may also be worth asking your teachers or tutor about what GCSE subjects they would recommend you take.
+During this conversation, it may also be worth asking your teachers or tutor about what GCSE subjects they would recommend you take.
 They will have a good idea of what subjects they think you could excel in, and could be a great first point of contact to kick-start your thinking.

 What subjects get you excited at school?
 Do you enjoy solving numerical problems and applying formulas and would benefit from subjects such as Computer Science and Engineering?
-Or are you more creative – prefer to perform, write or draw?
+Or, are you more creative - prefer to perform, write or draw?
 And would instead excel in Drama or Art?
 Maybe you love learning about the past, using evidence to build arguments?
 In that case, Philosophy and History could be great options for you!

 Whatever it is that sparks your interest, choose the subjects you enjoy and others that complement your skills and you’ll be more likely to excel in them.

 Your plans for the future

 Though your career may seem a long way off, it’s important to start thinking about what you may wish to do when you’re older.
 Start thinking about after your GCSEs - what A-Levels may you wish to study?
 Or what degree do you think you may want to study at university?
 Then work backwards to consider which GCSEs may be helpful in creating the right foundation for your future plans.

 Even if you have no idea what you want to do long-term, it doesn’t matter!
 Simply choose a varied selection of subjects that will allow you to keep your options open, and then that will give you the option to narrow down your selection further down your line of study.